 Lightfast-ness also referred to as Permanence (durability).

 The pigment or dye that the ink is made from, usually has a tested lightfast quality, this indicates if it will fade or not when in daylight conditions.
-Lightfast-ness tends to be expressed as excellent; very good; good etc. Permanence is usually expressed as permanent; semi-permanent etc. Ink with a poor lightfast/permanence quality will fade/loose its colour quickly over time.
-It's also best not to keep ink work in sunlight or very bright daylight conditions.
-Dye based inks, mainly for fountain pens, are not usually as lightfast as pigment inks.
-Pigmented inks are usually lightfast and not for use with fountain pens.
+Lightfast-ness tends to be expressed as excellent; very good; good etc., or on a scale 0 to 8 which is from poor to excellent.

 Permanence can also be used in a different context - as in 'permanent marker' (immovability) in this instance it refers to the fact that the ink is permanent when dry and will not rub off when applied, this is not it's lightfast-ness, because this ink may fade quickly over time.
 You will need to read the write up on the ink to establish the makers meaning of permanence.

-Having loaded the reservoir, test that the ink is flowing from the nib on a spare piece of paper, the same as the type you are using, the ink needs to flow giving clean, crisp lines.
+Having loaded the reservoir, test that the ink is flowing from the nib on a spare piece of paper, the same as the type you are using for your project, the ink needs to flow giving clean, crisp lines.